Bayesian Entropy Estimation for Countable Discrete Distributions: Entropy inference under DP and PYP priors

 \subsubsection{Multiplicities}

-Computation of the expected entropy $\E[H|\vx,d,\alpha]$ can be carried out more efficiently using a representation in terms of \textit{multiplicities} (also known as the {\it empirical histogram distribution function} \cite{Paninski03}), the number of symbols that have occurred with a given frequency in the sample.
+Computation of the expected entropy $\E[H|\vx,d,\ConParInfinite]$ can be carried out more efficiently using a representation in terms of \textit{multiplicities}, a compressed statistic often used under other names (for instance the {\it empirical histogram distribution function} \cite{Paninski03}).
+Multiplicities are the number of symbols that have occurred with a given frequency in the sample.
 Letting $m_k = |\{i : n_i = k\}|$ denote the total number of symbols with exactly $k$ observations in the sample gives the compressed statistic $\vm = \left[m_0,m_1, \dots, m_\nmax\right]\trp$, where $\nmax$ is the largest number of samples for any symbol.
-Note that the inner product $[0,1,\ldots, \nmax]\trp\vm = N$, is the total number of samples.
+Note that the dot product $[0,1,\ldots, \nmax]\trp\vm = N$, is the total number of samples.

 The multiplicities representation significantly reduces the time and space complexity of our computations for most datasets, as we need only compute sums and products involving the number symbols with distinct frequencies (at most $\nmax$), rather than the total number of symbols $K$.
-In practice we compute all expressions not explicitly involving $\vpi$ using the multiplcities representation.
+In practice we compute all expressions not explicitly involving $\vpi$ using the multiplicities representation.
 For instance, in terms of the multiplicities the evidence takes the compressed form,